SenseLogic/CODA/README.md

     }
     ```

-*   Don't use acronyms, abbreviations or single-letter variables.
+*   Don't use abbreviations or single-letter variables.

     ```cs
     TANK FindTank(